jkawamoto/roadie/README.md

 The above `script.yml` asks roadie to install apt package `unrar` and download a data file from such URL as the preparation.
-Then, it directs to run those two commands; unrar the downloaded file, analyze the obtained data files.
+Then, it directs to run those two commands: unrar the downloaded file, analyze the obtained data files.

-`roadie` uploads results of such commands to a cloud storage after they finish.
+Roadie uploads results of such commands to a cloud storage after they finish.
 You can access those results by

 ```sh
 $ roadie result get analyze-wowah "*" -o ./res
 ```

-Then, `roadie` downloads all result files into `./res` directory.
+Then, Roadie downloads all result files into `./res` directory.

 ## Installation
 Compiled binary files for some platforms are uploaded in [release page](https://github.com/jkawamoto/roadie/releases).

-For mac user, `roadie` is available in [Homebrew](http://brew.sh/).
+If you're a [Homebrew](http://brew.sh/) or [Linuxbrew](http://linuxbrew.sh/)
+user, you can install Roadie by the following commands:

 ```sh
 $ brew tap jkawamoto/roadie